-Judging by the range of conditioners I’ve tried thus far, if I had the money burning a hole, the Aquarius is the conditioner I’d go for in my system.
+Judging by the range of conditioners I’ve tried thus far, in this appraisal of the IsoTek Aquarius, if I had the money burning a hole, the Aquarius is the conditioner I’d go for in my system.
 In fact it’s top of the list of next upgrades.
 Very well recommended and it achieves the 13th Note easily.

 - Sockets – 6

 - Type of outlets – UK, EU, US, CH, AU, ZA

 - Max current – 10Amps HRC

 - Total wattage – 2,300 (UK/EU) 1,100 (US)